laurenponsonby/Black-Scholes-Algorithmic-Delta-Hedging/README.md

-# Algorithmic-Delta-Hedging
+# Black-Scholes Algorithmic-Delta-Hedging
-Algorithmic Delta Hedging
+Black-Scholes Algorithmic Delta Hedging

 This is the process of algorithmic delta hedging, as delta changes every tick we readjust our hedge by changing the amount of shares we have in the underlying asset to match the new delta.